JuliaRegistries/RegistryCI.jl/test/reference_comments/comment_pass_false_type_new_version_suggest_onepointzero_false_version_0.1.0_point_to_slack_false.md

 Hello, I am an automated registration bot.
 I help manage the registration process by checking your registration against a set of [AutoMerge guidelines](https://juliaregistries.github.io/RegistryCI.jl/stable/guidelines/).
 If all these guidelines are met, this pull request will be merged automatically, completing your registration.
 It is **strongly recommended** to follow the guidelines, since otherwise the pull request needs to be manually reviewed and merged by a human.

-## [AutoMerge Guidelines](https://juliaregistries.github.io/RegistryCI.jl/stable/guidelines/) which are not met ❌
+## Some [AutoMerge Guidelines](https://juliaregistries.github.io/RegistryCI.jl/stable/guidelines/) are not met ❌

 - Example guideline failed.
 Please fix it.